 My Name is Hannah...

 I've been a freelance illustrator for over 10 years and have worked on projects from editorial illustrations and book covers to "whiteboard" drawings for corporate videos.
-I am also working on personal projects, including a graphic novel called Lampblack that I plan to begin releasing in late 2020 on Webtoons.
+I am also working on personal projects, including a graphic novel called Lampblack that I plan to officially release in 2021 (of course, you can always see previews on Patreon!).
 Beyond making art, myself, I want to encourage others to have confidence to create their own projects.

 I also offer a variety of unique gifts in my shop for those who want to show off their unusual side in their home or on the go.